Scroll Down

 Read Me

 Imperial Stout being poured into a glass that's overflowingThe brewhouse where I learned how to brew was exceptional at making stouts.
-The brew kit was nice but it was the water that gave us a head start.
+The brew kit was nice, but it was the water that gave us a head start.
 High in alkalinity (as CaCO3) and had good sodium levels, we would usually treat the HLT with a special acid blend to bring it below 100 ppm (CaCO3) and prevent increased wort pH’s and making beers unstable.

 As we all know, some things in the brewery are not too reliable, for us the acid dosing was one of those.
 Luckily for dark beers, it did not matter too much as they are full of roasted malts which reduce wort pH, making a perfect harmony.